DIY chair occupancy sensor

 Occupied in time as graph

-Or show the occupied time in a line graph in time.
+Or show the occupied time in a line graph over time.

 It shows exactly where I took some breaks, the line is flat at that time.